IDD

-ABOUT Intellectual and Developmental Disabilities (IDD)
+ABOUT Cognitive, Intellectual and Developmental Disabilities (IDD)

 By our baptism, all people are children of God and called to lives of holiness.
 People should be welcomed into their parishes, invited to learn about our faith, and able to receive the sacraments to the degree they are able.

-Difficulty understanding mass?
-Challenges in your parish religious education program?
+Need more tools to understand the Mass better?
+Do you have diverse learners in your parish religious education program?
 Looking for support from other Catholic families?

 Look no further!